VeronikaBabii/TicTacToe/README.md

 # TicTacToe

-Aztecs implementation of TicTacToe game with SpriteKit and GameplayKit.
+Aztecs implementation of TicTacToe game with SpriteKit and GameplayKit frameworks.